expo/expo/docs/pages/bare/exploring-bare-workflow.md

 ## Adding a library from the Expo SDK

-To add a library from the Expo SDK we install it with `expo install`, run `npx pod-install` to link the iOS native dependency, and then recompile our projects for iOS and Android.
+To add a library from the Expo SDK we install it with `npx expo install`, run `npx pod-install` to link the iOS native dependency, and then recompile our projects for iOS and Android.

 <Video file="exploring-bare/expoinstall.mp4" spaceAfter />